 Last night we came home from the Dally In The Alley (a music and art festival in Detroit) and decided it would be a great night to make a from-scratch pizza.
 Instead of having my 8-year-old daughter, Chloe, sitting around killing time on her Ipad I told her to put my apron on and get busy in the kitchen with me.
 Making a pizza like this is quite the task and I figured this would be a wonderful opportunity to teach my daughter a variety of useful things in the kitchen.
 Today I will be talking about a few good reasons why it is of utmost importance to get your child busy in the kitchen as well.
 I think it is essential to teach children how to cook so they know these skills later in life.
+Teaching children how to cook is a huge responsibility that comes with parenting.

 I remember when I was a young girl like Chloe.
 My mother attempted to get me interested in cooking and I had zero interest in it and did not want to participate in it.
 My mom was trying to teach me some valuable life lessons at the time but I guess I just chose to ignore it and did not think of it as being important at the time.
 Even when I was a teenager I didn’t want anything to do with it.